mgbehrens/Noughts-and-crosses/README.md

 # Os-and-Xs
-Os and Xs written in pascal
+Noughts and crosses written in pascal

 First attempt at programming in pascal.